Pat313/AtWar-Custom-Battle-Simulator/README.md

    - Ruby
    - VSCode (Live Server)

-> The simulator works completely offline.
+> The simulator does not work offline as it relies on the API.

 ---